blaenk/site/content/notes/distributed-systems.md

 For example, one user may insert new data then another user may make two read queries of that data.
 The first query would hit a follower with little lag and so the user would see the inserted data, but the second query would hit the second follower with greater lag which hasn't received and processed the write, so the user would not see the inserted data.

-_Monotonic reads_ is a guarantee that prevents this issue.
+_Monotonic reads_ guarantee that after a user has seen data from one point in time, they shouldn't later see it from an earlier point in time.

 It is less of a guarantee than strong consistency but a stronger guarantee than eventual consistency.
 Reading data may still yield an old value, monotonic reads simply guarantees that if one user makes several reads in sequence, they will not read older data after having previously read newer data.

 One implementation method for monotonic reads is to ensure that a user always reads from the same replica.
 This can be accomplished by choosing the replica based on a hash of the user ID rather than randomly, but this would require rerouting if the assigned replica fails.